|Click HERE to learn about SIP|

 Beginning January 1, 2013, anyone with a valid Georgia fishing license, including those with a Georgia Lifetime Sportsman’s License and a Senior Lifetime License, who wants to fish in saltwater will need a FREE, annual Saltwater Information Program (SIP) permit.
 The SIP permit is part of a comprehensive effort by the Georgia Department of Natural Resources to collect timely and accurate data from saltwater anglers for use in resource management.

-This serves as a notification from the Georgia Department of Natural Resources of the issuance of a Letter of Permission (LOP) to the Kiwanis Club/City of St. Marys for temporary activities associated with the temporary relocation of a floating dock to be located in the St. Marys River in downtown St. Marys, Camden County, Georgia.
-Work will begin on July 3, 2013 and be completed no later than July 5, 2013.
+This serves as a notification from the Georgia Department of Natural Resources of the issuance of a Letter of Permission (LOP) to Tim Chowns, Geosciences University of West Georgia for collecting core samples along Jekyll Causeway, Brunswick River, Glynn County, Georgia.
+Work will begin December 14, 2013 and end December 21, 2013.